Nuclear Power in Romania

 Then in September 2014 CGN submitted its offer to build the two units, and was accepted as a Qualified Investor.
 In October SNN designated CGN as the "selected investor" for the project and the two companies signed a letter of intent to proceed.
 In November 2015 the two companies signed a further agreement for the development, construction, operation and decommissioning of Cernavoda 3&4.
 The project joint venture will be at least 51% CGN.
 SNN and CGN said the €7.2 billion/$7.7 billion agreement also moves the project closer to the organisation of project financing and selection of investors.
-In January 2016 the government wrote to CGN outlining major areas of support and commitment associated with the project.
-These could include electricity market reform, tariff mechanisms, state guarantees, financial incentive policies, and continuity of those policies.
+In January 2016 the government wrote to CGN outlining major areas of support and commitment associated with the project, including electricity market reform, tariff mechanisms, electricity sales, state guarantees, financial incentive policies, and continuity of those policies.
 Negotiations continue for forming a joint venture company with SNN.

 The largely-new reactors will be updated versions of the Candu 6, but not the full EC6 version, since the concrete structures are already built.
 Unit 3 is reported to be 53% complete and unit 4 is 30%.
 They will have an operating life of 30 years with the possibility of 25-year extension.

 Further nuclear power capacity